angular/angular/aio/content/guide/complex-animation-sequences.md

 ## Parallel animation using group() function

 You've seen how to add a delay between each successive animation.
-But you may also want to configure animations that happen in parallel.
-For example, you may want to animate two CSS properties of the same element but use a different `easing` function for each one.
+But you might also want to configure animations that happen in parallel.
+For example, you might want to animate two CSS properties of the same element but use a different `easing` function for each one.
 For this, you can use the animation [`group()`](api/animations/group) function.

 <div class="alert is-helpful">